Me and my grandmother

 Spurred by the changes I saw around me, I took a break from my job at the university and ran for the NDP with Jack Layton.
 Elected as a Member of Parliament in 2011 as part of the Orange Wave, I joined the fight against Stephen Harper in Ottawa.
 Two themes came to dominate my parliamentary work: stopping Kinder Morgan and pushing for affordable housing.

 Which brings me to today.

-I acknowledge this campaign takes place on the traditional, unceded territories of the Musqueam, Squamish and Tsleil-Waututh First Nations.
+I acknowledge that the City of Vancouver is located on the traditional, unceded territories of the Musqueam, Squamish and Tsleil-Waututh First Nations.